twixupmysleeve/PSYC2280-final-project/README.md

-# PSYC2280 Final Project: Convert Images to Damien Hirst Spot Painting
+# PSYC2280 Final Project: Convert Images to Spots

 Damien Hirst is a spot artist who paints extremely accurate and precisely circular spots by hand, positioned in a grid.
 I was inspired by this to create my own version of Hirst Spots that take in an image that is provided by the user, and return a "Hirst-ed" version of that image.
 You can watch real-time as the program converts the image into a series of spots, producing an aesthetic image of Damien Hirst's style.
 While Hirst enjoys using colours to create a happy painting, I wrote my program with a different interpretation in mind.
 My program can be thought of as a way of adding a layer of abstraction to a user-input image, allowing the user to have multiple artistic variations of any drawing or photograph or other relevant piece of art.